 - Master in Civil Engineering: among the branches of Block 2

-- Master in Environmental Science and Engineering: instead of a SIE Project
+- Master in Environmental Science and Engineering: from the range of options not included in a specialization

 - Master in Architecture: as an optional branch